-I created this page to introduce students to securities analysis.
+I created this post to introduce students to securities analysis.
 The information provided on this page is not intended to be comprehensive but is intended to provide students with enough information to start learning on their own.
 There are many perspectives on investment analysis but this page will be limited to fundamental analysis which is best suited to long time horizons.
 This approach can also be used to evaluate projects in corporate finance.

 An investment recommendation needs a minimum of three components: a specific security, the price of that security, and a specific time.
 The first two are self explanatory but the third is a proxy for a particular information set.
 This means that buying a particular security at a particular price may or may not be a good idea depending on what we know about the state of the world at any given time.
 (I will discuss this more under the Process section.)